QR Code Size: How Small Can A QR Code Be?

 Static QR code

-Between the static versus dynamic QR code, the static QR code is also known as the free QR code.
+Between the static versus dynamic QR code comparison, the static QR code is also known as the free QR code.
 It contains fixed and permanent data that you can’t edit anytime you want.

-Despite that, static QR codes are still the best option for sharing permanent information, such as links.
+Despite that, static QR codes are still the best option for sharing permanent information.

 Dynamic QR codes

 Dynamic QR codes are advanced QR codes with more features.
-It also allows users to embed larger data without making the pattern look denser.
+It also allows users to embed larger data without making the pattern look denser—-which often causes scanning errors.

 Because of these features, dynamic QR codes are more advisable for complex campaigns such as marketing, advertising, and promotions.